ShivaReddyVanja/python-code/README.md

-# python-code
+# python-CODE
-Whenever iam bored of doing things in a regular way manually, i use python to automate the tasks, this is code for automation of google form you can fill
+This python script is an example for form automation.